 Credit Utilization Ratio = 30% of your FICO Score

 The amount of available credit you are using is called your credit utilization ratio.
-This ratio makes up 30% of your FICO score, only your payment history, which accounts for 35% of your score has a bigger impact on your credit score.
+This ratio makes up 30% of your FICO score.
+Only your payment history, which accounts for 35% of your score, has a bigger impact on your credit score.

-By paying the balance of your cards below 15% of the limit you will maximize your credit score.
+By paying the balance of your cards below 15% of the limit, you will maximize your credit score.
 You could see an increase of 40-50 points just by paying down your balances.

 3. Have a Mix of Credit and Loan Account Types

-Mix of Credit Accounts = 10% of your FICO Score
+A mix of Credit Accounts = 10% of your FICO Score

 Auto loans, mortgage loans, credit cards, store cards, personal loans.
 It’s good to have a few different types of credit and loan accounts to really maximize your credit score.